colinjianingxie/ServiceMonitoring/README.md

 ### Install Grafana
 1. Install Grafana by running: **docker run -d --name=grafana -p 3000:3000 grafana/grafana**
-2. Now, access Grafana by going to your browser URL and typing: **http://localhost:3000** ...The default login is:
+2. Now, access Grafana by going to your browser URL and typing: **http://localhost:3000** The default login is:
-...username: admin
+username: admin
-...password: admin
+password: admin

 ### Creating Prometheus Data Source
 1. Click on the Grafana Logo to open the sidebar menu
 2. Click on **Data Sources** in the side bar
 3. Click **Add New**
 4. Select **Prometheus** as the type of data source
-5. Type the appropriate Prometheus server URL: **(Kubernetes Master ...IP):30900**
+5. Type the appropriate Prometheus server URL: **(Kubernetes Master IP):30900**
 6. Finish by clicking **Add** to save the data source

 ### Creating the Grafana Dashboard